All You Had to Do Was Stay: Background and development

-Music and lyrics
+Production and composition

-"All You Had to Do Was Stay" was written by Swift and Martin, who programmed and produced it with Shellback and Mattman & Robin.
-All three producers played keyboards, Shellback and Mattman & Robin played guitars, and the latter played bass and drums.
+Swift wrote "All You Had to Do Was Stay" with Martin, who additionally programmed it.
+The song's producers played keyboards, Shellback and Mattman & Robin played guitars, and the latter played bass and drums.
 The track was recorded by Sam Holland, assisted by Cory Bice, at Conway Recording Studios in Los Angeles.
 John Hanes engineered the song, and Serban Ghenea mixed it at MixStar Studios in Virginia Beach, Virginia.

 "All You Had to Do Was Stay" is a synth-pop track.
 It begins with what the musicologist James E. Perone described as a "1967-era backward tape manipulation" that recalls psychedelic music.
 The song's production is aligned with 1980s musical stylings, such as an electronic groove consisting of dense synths, drum pads, and processed backing vocals.
 Lyrically, "All You Had to Do Was Stay" is a breakup song that samples Swift singing the word, "stay", in a high pitch throughout, which is blended into the instrumental.
 Swift's character tells an ex-lover that she will not let him back into her life.
 Her vocals on the track are heavily processed; The New York Times Jon Caramanica thought that the "bratty background chorus chants" exemplified this.